machal/cssmine-content/content/flexbox-examples.md

 Notice that we set `flex: none` for the radio button and text because we do not want them to shrink or extend.
 They simply keep the same width at all costs.
-On the other hand, by using `flex: auto`, we forced the text field to shrink or extend based on the parent's width.
+On the other hand, by using `flex: auto`, we forced the text field to shrink or extend based on the parent’s width.

 Try an example at CodePen: <http://cdpn.io/e/jEJbmg>.